Windward Passage

 No analysis available

 Hot water appears to be included in the maintenance fees.
-One remark explicitly says “AOAO maintenance fees include hot water,” and the current MLS data shows HOTWAT checked in 19/20 listings.
-A small number of WTRHTR inclusions do not outweigh the dominant building-level evidence.
+One listing explicitly says, 'AOAO maintenance fees include hot water,' and the current MLS data is very strong with 19/20 listings showing HOTWAT.
+The occasional WTRHTR inclusion appears to be unit-level and does not outweigh the building-level signal.

 Multiple public remarks explicitly state "internet" is included (quotes: "basic cable and internet", "Internet and cable included in maintenance").
 Even though only 4/20 MLS checkboxes show INTSER, the explicit agent remarks across listings strongly support that internet is included in the maintenance fee.